 - Turn off the unit. - Clean off the solar panel. - Before storage, fully charge the unit.
-Batteries of 50% or less charge may freeze. - Place the unit in a sunny area, this will allow the solar panel to continuously charge the battery.
+Batteries of 50% or less charge may freeze. - Place the unit in a sunny area, this will allow the solar panel to continuously charge the battery or recharge the battery with a 12v recharger designed for deep cycle batteries.